 In this blog, I am gonna be explaining a little bit about what yo-yo dieting is and why you should stop with crazy diets.
 (Yes!
 I am talking to you, Brenda, and your cabbage soup!)

 What is yo-yo dieting, and are you guilty of it?

 Slashing ALL the calories is not the answer

 When the body goes into starvation mode, your body can actually be signaled to make MORE fat cells!
-Your body can produce these extra fat cells in order to store more fat.
-Basically your body starts acting like a squirrel, gathering all its acorns for the winter.
+Your body can produce these extra fat cells to store more fat.
+Basically, your body starts acting like a squirrel, gathering all its acorns for the winter.
 It’s collecting all those acorns (fat) so that it has something to eat during the winter when there isn’t much food.
-Sadly, in this case our bodies don’t connect very well with our minds and we can’t simply tell our bodies that WE ARE FINE!
+Sadly, in this case, our bodies don’t connect very well with our minds and we can’t simply tell our bodies that WE ARE FINE!

 When you inevitably come off your extreme diet, your body takes time to realize food is no longer “hard to obtain”.
 So it stores up all those extra calories you’re eating in case you “run out of food” again!
 Meanwhile, you are sick and tired (and traumatized!) by your extreme diet, so you’re eating fast food more than usual and having dessert with every meal.
 So those calories are getting packed on.
 And you end up gaining more weight than you started with.
 Eventually, it hits you that you’re now 10 lbs heavier than before, and cue another extreme diet.

 So, as you can see, yo-yo dieting is NOT the answer.
 Slow and steady wins the race here.
 Reduce your calories just enough so that you have a deficit, and focus on eating mostly nutrient-dense foods, and the weight will come off.
 No, you won’t lose 20 lbs in 2 weeks, but no one should!